-In the central courtyard there was an altar was composed of five large limestone blocks.
-The upper block is circular (possibly representing the hieroglyph representing the sun god Ra) and the lower four blocks are carved to represent the hieroglyphs forming the word “hotep” (which can be translated as “offering”, “satisfied” and “peace”) so the altar itself could mean “Ra is satisfied”.
-Behind the altar stood the Obelisk.
+In the central courtyard there was an altar composed of five large limestone blocks.
+The upper block is circular (possibly representing the hieroglyph for the sun god Ra) and the lower four blocks are carved to represent the hieroglyphs forming the word “hotep” (which can be translated as “offering”, “satisfied”, and “peace”), so the altar could mean “Ra is satisfied”.
+Behind the altar stood the obelisk.

 The dedication chapel lay to the southwest of the altar and was decorated with depictions of the founding of the temple and the Heb Sed festival of Niuserre.
 This chapel provided access to the “Chamber of Seasons” which was decorated with depictions of Akhet (inundation) and Shemu (harvest).
 There was probably a depiction of Peret (emergence) here too but it was missing.

 There was a raised platform and a series of storage chambers to the north east of the open courtyard.
 Archaeologists discovered a series of large alabaster offering basins on the raised platform.
 The basins had grooves cut into them which would have allowed blood to run from one basin to the next and the limestone paving also incorporated a number of grooves to allow the run off of liquid.